Have you been involved in a large commercial truck vehicle accident that wasn't your fault?

-It is the trucking company responsibility to ensure that the all performing trucks on the highway are in safe and proper running condition.
+It is the trucking company's responsibility to ensure that all performing trucks on the highway are in safe and proper running condition.

 Drivers are expected to thoroughly inspect their tractor-trailers before beginning any trip and also make certain their loads are properly secured.